Introduction to the Health and Safety at Work Act 2015 – special guide

 4.3 Investigating notifiable events

-Although HSWA does not explicitly state that PCBUs must investigate notifiable events, such investigations form part of good practice to identify and manage work risk.
+Although HSWA does not explicitly state that PCBUs must investigate notifiable events3, such investigations form part of good practice to identify and manage work risk.

 Construction Management Limited (CM Ltd) is a large company that oversees several construction projects.
 It engages ABC Ltd to manage one of its sites.
 ABC Ltd engages a contractor, Sue, to do plumbing work.
 Sue has an employee, Jim, working for her.